theduckingtraveller/theduckingtraveller.github.io/_posts/2019-12-12-Bryce-Antelope.md

 ![image1]({{site.baseurl}}/assets/img/bryce/14.jpg){:height="400px" width="840px"}

-The walking is at a relatively fast pace so you don't get to spend a lot of time really admiring the unique formations in the rocks but it is still a unique experience.
+The walking is at a relatively fast pace so you don't get to spend a lot of time really admiring the unique formations in the rocks but it is still a distinctive experience.
 There are many slots throughout the day and the noon spot is the most coveted one and sell out first.

 ![image1]({{site.baseurl}}/assets/img/bryce/15.jpg){:height="400px" width="840px"}